webexone/webexone.github.io/_pages/Admin_flow_Experience.md

 ### Lab Section

 > The overall aim of admin consolidation is to provide a single pane of glass (SPOG) experience for administrators so that admins need not have frequent context switch by having to traverse different applications.
+>
+> The following steps outlines the new features of a new admin experience.
+>
-The following steps outlines the new features of a new admin experience.
-This introduces, the new left navigation panel for Webex Contact Center in Control Hub as well as other configuration settings which were migrated from the Management Portal.
+> This introduces the new left navigation panel for Webex Contact Center in Control Hub as well as other configuration settings which were migrated from the Management Portal.

 ![Admin_Experience](/assets/images/AE_image1.png)

 ## 1.1: Control Hub User Management Tasks

-> The following video outlines the process to manage different types of users to the Customer tenant.
-Following the steps, you will add new users and set the Calling extension.
+> The following section describes the process of managing different types of users.
+You will use the steps to add new users and verify the Calling extensions for Supervisors.
 While adding the user, we will see how to select user roles.

+> **Note: Agents will use WebRTC endpoints (Desktop Telephony)** > **Supervisors will use Webex Calling App (as Telephony Device)**
+> {: .block-warning }

 ### 1. Define your Attendee ID and Other parameters

 <script>
 document.forms["attendee-form"][1].value = localStorage.getItem("attendeeID") || "Your Attendee ID"